Selection

 Always check the course/programme page

-For information about what the criteria are for the programme you've applied for, see the course description page on the university's website.
+For information about what the criteria are for the course or programme you've applied for, see the course or programme’s description page on the university's website.
 You can access this page from the search results at Universityadmissions.se.

 Find out more